thomaschadwick/Blahblahblah/README.md

 Blahblahblah
 ============

-A browser plugin that you can modify to change all of the specified user's comments and posts to just "Blah blah blah"
+A browser plugin for Chrome that allows you to change your friends' Facebook status updates and comments (the default replacement being "Blah blah blah."